Hamza-b93/ModScan/README.md

-# Arma 3 Mod Cleaner
+# ARMA 3 Mod Cleaner

-A local web application that scans your Arma 3 launcher presets, identifies mods you have installed but no longer use in any preset, and lets you unsubscribe and delete them in bulk.
+A local web application that scans your ARMA 3 launcher presets, identifies mods you have installed but no longer use in any preset, and lets you unsubscribe and delete them in bulk.

 ---

 ## How It Works

-The application reads your Arma 3 launcher preset files (`.html` or `.preset2`) to build a list of mods you actively use.
-It then compares that list against every mod folder in your Steam Workshop directory for Arma 3.
+The application reads your ARMA 3 launcher preset files (`.html` or `.preset2`) to build a list of mods you actively use.
+It then compares that list against every mod folder in your Steam Workshop directory for ARMA 3.
 Any mod that does not appear in any selected preset (and is not on your whitelist) is shown as **unused**.

 When you unsubscribe from unused mods the application: